I love words. Especially those from other languages that have no direct translation to English.

 Then once I got to the tropics, new experiences quickly pushed aside the memories I had of my mountain adventures.
 But as it turned out, the feelings that accompanied those evergreen memories didn’t disappear, they just went dormant.

-As I discovered when I returned this past April after a very long hiatus.
+As I discovered when I returned recently after a very long hiatus.
 Dormant things can come to life without warning.

 After arriving on a late-night flight, I woke up and caught my first glimpse of the snow-capped peaks perfectly illuminated against a rare April bluebird sky.
 My heart literally skipped a beat.
 Then I felt an overwhelming and familiar passion fill my soul.
 The Cascades once again called to me with their siren song.
 And I couldn’t resist.